 Myth 7: You need to live near a major hospital to participate

 Many clinical trials take place at regional hospitals.
-“Some trials even extend to local cancer clinics and doctor’s offices,” says Mr. Beaver.
+“Some trials even extend to local cancer clinics and doctor’s offices,” says Ms. Dawson.

 Myth 8: Informed consent exists primarily to protect researchers’ legal interests

 Informed consent provides patients with information about their rights as a participant to help them decide whether to participate.
-Mr. Beaver adds, “The consent process is actually designed to avoid ‘legalese’ and to make absolutely sure that it is understandable to everybody.”
+Ms. Dawson adds, “The consent process is actually designed to avoid ‘legalese’ and to make absolutely sure that it is understandable to everybody.”

 Myth 9: Once you sign the informed consent form, you’re legally bound to participate